KARNATISAITHARUN/documentation/inspect/branch-names.md

-# How to Identify Inspect Results Using Branch Names
+# How to Tag Inspect Results with the Git Branch Name

 Inspect allows you to provide branch names so that you can distinguish analysis results for one branch from another.